gnicol/GitSwarm/perforce_swarm/doc-ee/update/README.md

 ## Pre-update considerations

-*  **Restoring backups**

 GitSwarm EE can only restore backups made on the same version.
 Hence, a backup of GitSwarm EE 2015.3 can only be restored to an instance running 2015.3, and not on 2015.4 or higher versions.
 Although, upgrading GitSwarm EE should not result in data corruption, we recommend taking backups of your existing version before you run an upgrade.

 ## Performing the update to 2015.4